-Dentures are replacement teeth mounted on a polymer base to give them the appearance of natural teeth and gum tissue.
-Beck Dental Care works with a trusted modern dental lab to create your denture restoration.
-Our lab uses high-quality materials to create exceptionally lifelike dentures that will look, feel, and function like your natural smile.
+Dentures are replacement teeth mounted on a polymer or acrylic base to give them the appearance of natural teeth and gum tissue.
+Beck Dental Care of Columbia works with a trusted modern dental lab to create your denture restoration.
+They use high-quality materials to create exceptionally lifelike dentures that will look, feel, and function like your natural smile.
 Depending on your unique situation, we may recommend one of the following options:

 A partial denture is a dental prosthetic designed to replace multiple missing teeth while fitting in comfortably among a patient’s remaining teeth, much like a piece of a puzzle.
 They are all entirely custom-made, and they consist of ceramic teeth attached to a metal-support structure covered in a gum-colored material to help the denture blend in.
 They’re held in place within the mouth using small metal claps that loop around the remaining teeth.

 If you are missing an entire row of teeth on your upper and/or lower jaw, a full denture is a relatively quick and affordable way to replace them all at once.
 An acrylic, gum-colored base it used to support an entire row of prosthetic teeth, and it simply sits on top of the gums, staying in place thanks to natural suction and perhaps a little denture adhesive.
 With them, we can drastically improve a patient’s ability to speak and eat with confidence.